scikit-mobility/scikit-mobility/README.md

 - stop clustering;
 - trajectory compression;

-Note that, if `TrajDataFrame` contains multiple trajectories from multiple users, the preprocessing methods automatically apply to the single trajectory and, when necessary, to the single object.
+Note that, if a `TrajDataFrame` contains multiple trajectories from multiple users, the preprocessing methods automatically apply to the single trajectory and, when necessary, to the single moving object.

 #### Noise filtering
-In scikit-mobility, the standard method `filter` filters out a point if the speed from the previous point is higher than the parameter `max_speed`, whichis by default set to 500km/h.
+In scikit-mobility, the function `filter` filters out a point if the speed from the previous point is higher than the parameter `max_speed`, which is by default set to 500km/h.

 ```python
 >>> from skmob.preprocessing import filtering